JohnCoates/Aerial/Readme.md

 ![screen shot 2018-10-09 at 03 09 57](https://user-images.githubusercontent.com/37544189/46671930-643d9f00-cbd6-11e8-84b4-d26902eec168.png)

 * **Every Aerial video:** From the very first Aerials in San Francisco to the new space videos shot from the ISS!
-* **4K HEVC:** With the launch of Apple TV4K, many videos are now available in this format too.
+* **4K HEVC:** With the launch of Apple TV 4K, many videos are now available in this format.
 Aerial will show you the best format available based on your preferences.
 * **Different videos based on time:** Want to see night videos at night?
 You can either specify your sunset or sunrise time manually, or, if your Mac is compatible with Night Shift (see [here for a list of compatible Mac](https://support.apple.com/en-us/HT207513)), get those automatically (you do not need to enable Night Shift).
-* **Feeling Dark?:** Aerial is now compatible with Dark Mode in MacOS 10.14 Mojave, and can play night videos when Dark Mode is enabled.
+* **Feeling Dark?:** Aerial is now compatible with Dark Mode in macOS 10.14 Mojave, and can play night videos when Dark Mode is enabled.

 ![screen shot 2018-10-09 at 03 10 56](https://user-images.githubusercontent.com/37544189/46671938-6869bc80-cbd6-11e8-8fc8-4804378d5ecc.png)